Council opening hours throughout Christmas

-This page explains what Special Educational Needs and Disabilities (SEND) are, how they are defined in law, and who to contact for support if you think your child may have SEND.
+This page explains what Special Educational Needs and/or Disabilities (SEND) are, how they are defined in law, and who to contact for support if you think your child may have SEND.

-A child or young person has special educational needs (SEN) if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child or young person has Special Educational Needs and/or Disabilities (SEND) if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 A learning difficulty or disability is where a child or a young person has: